magenta-aps/aka-selvbetjening/README.md

 ## Setup:

-### Production:
+### Important files:
+`doc/requirements.txt`: the python requirement file, generated with pip freeze.
+All packages will be installed by provisioning.

 ## Usage:
 ### Development:
+From the vagrant folder:
 `vagrant up` will spin up a virtual machine and provision it.
 `vagrant ssh` can then be used to ssh into the machine.

-Everything in this folder will be shared with the VM and accessible in the  `/vagrant` folder inside the VM.
+Everything in this(the root folder of this project) folder will be shared with the VM and accessible in the  `/vagrant` folder inside the VM.

+From `/vagrant` in the virtual machine:
-running `make runserver` will start up the django server, and it should be assecible from your hos machine on port localhost:8000
+running `make runserver` will start up the django server, and it should be assecible from your host machine on port localhost:8000
+`make documentation` will run sphinx and generate documentation. accessible as static html files in `vagrant/doc/_build/html`

 ### Production: